LogtalkDotOrg/logtalk3/manuals/sources/userman/declarative.rst

 languages but moot in declarative, homoiconic logic languages.

-The second critical generalization concerns the relation between objects and other entities such as protocols (interfaces).
+The second critical generalization concerns the relation between objects and other entities such as protocols (interfaces) and ancestor objects.
 The idea is that entity relations define *reuse patterns* and the *roles* played by the participating entities.
 A common reuse pattern is *inheritance*.
 In this case, an entity inherits, and thus reuses, resources from an ancestor entity.
 In a reuse pattern, each participating entity plays a specific *role*.
 The same entity, however, can play multiple roles depending on its relations with other entities.
 For example, an object can play the role of a class for its instances, the role of a subclass for its superclasses, and the role of an instance for its metaclass.
 Another common reuse pattern is *protocol implementation*.
-In this case, an object implementing a protocol reuses resource declarations by providing an implementation for those resources and exposing those resources to its clients.
-An essential consequence of this generalization is that protocols and objects are first-class entities while e.g. *class*, *instance*, *metaclass*, *subclass*, *superclass* are just *roles* that an object can play.
-Moreover, a language can provide multiple reuse patterns instead of selecting a set of patterns and supporting this set as a design choice that excludes other sets of patterns.
+In this case, an object implementing a protocol reuses its predicate declarations by providing an implementation for those predicates and exposing those predicates to its clients.
+An essential consequence of this generalization is that protocols, objects, and categories are first-class entities while e.g. *class*, *instance*, *metaclass*, *subclass*, *superclass* are just *roles* that an object can play.
+Moreover, a language can provide multiple reuse patterns instead of selecting a set of patterns and supporting this set as a design choice that excludes other reuse patterns.
 For example, most imperative object-oriented languages are either class-based or prototype-based.
 In contrast, Logtalk naturally supports both classes and prototypes by providing the corresponding reuse patterns using objects as first-class entities capable of playing multiple